How do I update my credit card details?

 Will my charge incur any fees?

-If you are located outside of New Zealand, then your payment could incur additional bank fees at the discretion of your bank.
+If you are located outside of the USA, Australia, New Zealand, United Kingdom, OR Canada, then your payment could incur additional bank fees at the discretion of your bank.
 Fees may be charged for Currency Conversion and International Settlement; your charge may still be subject to additional fees even if you are being charged by Vend in your local currency.
 If your credit card statement charge differs from your Vend Invoice, please contact your bank in the first instance.
 Vend is not liable for any additional bank transaction fees that may be charged.

 What can I do if my card fails?